MileHacker Logo

 Gluten-Free: Growing awareness, although not as widespread as in Western Europe.

-Clear communication with the workers are important.
+Clear communication with staff is important.

 Other Allergens: Communicate clearly about any allergies.

-Phrase cards highly recommended.
+Translation cards highly recommended.

 Resources for Specific Dietary Needs